Catholic Family Services of Durham is a non-profit agency that provides an

 accredited family counselling service to anyone in Durham Region

-Catholic Family Services of Durham/Services à la famille catholiques de
+Catholic Family Services of Durham / Services à la familles catholiques de Durham

-Durham is dedicated to strengthening the emotional, relational and social
+is dedicated to strengthening the emotional, relational and social well-being of

-well-being of individuals and families, regardless of beliefs, through support,
+individuals and families, regardless of beliefs, through support, counselling and

 In its work with the community, Catholic Family Services will respect the following